The Internet with Privacy Policies: Measuring The Web Upon Consent: Impact on Tracking

 \subsubsection{Analysis by country}

-We first check if the number of Trackers found during the \BEFORE differs in the \AFTER.
 Figure~\ref{fig:ca_countries} shows websites sorted in descending order by the number of contacted Trackers as measured in the \BEFORE (red curve).
-Focus now on the blue points.
-They report the number of Trackers in the \AFTER for the same website.
-The number tends to grow on the \AFTER, underlying again the need for tools such as \TOOL to accept the privacy policy and measure the footprint of Web tracking correctly.
-Some websites present a sizeable increase, with figures that grow by 50-70 Trackers.
+This number tends to grow on the \AFTER (blue points), where we observe some websites that present 50-70 more Trackers.
+To increase readability, in Figure~\ref{fig:ca_countries}, the blue line reports the moving average (with a 100 window) of the number of contacted Trackers on the \AFTER.
 Curiously, some websites that already include Trackers in the \BEFORE include more Trackers in the \AFTER.
-This possibly hints at a wrong implementation of the Privacy Banner, which fails to hinder the presence of possibly offending Trackers.
-The increase is less remarkable for US-popular websites -- again, mainly due to the less widespread presence of Cookie Banners.
+This again may hint at a wrong implementation of the Consent Banner, which fails to hinder the presence of offending Trackers.
+The increase is less remarkable for US-popular websites -- mainly due to the less widespread presence of Consent Banners.